nhathuy07/nhathuy07.github.io/sub/game_projects.md

 # Projects directory

 ## 🎮 Games

-> These are all the games projects I have made from 2022-2024, when I started learning Python programming, using **Python** and the **PyGame** library, feel free to explore!
+> These are all the games projects I have made from 2022-2024, where I started learning Python programming, using **Python** and the **PyGame** library, feel free to explore!

 > Some games may have pre-packaged executables for Windows, while other do not.
 These will be provided soon.